Strichartz estimates for Schr\"odinger equations in weighted $L^2$ spaces and their applications: Introduction

-In this paper we address the problem of obtaining the Strichartz estimates for the solution \eqref{sol0} on weighted $L^2$ spaces of the form $L^2(w(x,t)dxdt)$, with the radial assumptions on the Cauchy data $f,F$.
-More precisely, we want to find conditions on the weight $w(x,t)\geq0$ for which
+In this paper we address the problem of obtaining the Strichartz estimates for \eqref{sol0} on weighted $L^2$ spaces of the form $L^2(w(x,t)dxdt)$.
+More precisely, we want to find a suitable function class of weights $w(x,t)\geq0$ for which

 and